smaremanda/add-in-docs/design/create-add-in-commands-in-your-manifest-preview.md

 ## Step 2: Create a task pane add-in

 To start using add-in commands, you must first create a task pane add-in, and then modify the add-in's manifest as described in this article.
 You can't use add-in commands with content add-ins.
-If you're updating an existing manifest, you can add the  **VersionOverrides** element to the manifest as described in[Step 3: Add VersionOverrides element](../design/create-add-in-commands-in-your-manifest-preview.md#versionoverrides).
+If you're updating an existing manifest, you can add the  **VersionOverrides** element to the manifest as described in [Step 3: Add VersionOverrides element](../design/create-add-in-commands-in-your-manifest-preview.md#versionoverrides).

 The following example shows an Office 2013 add-in's manifest.
 There are no add-in commands in this manifest because there is no  **VersionOverrides** element.
 Office 2013 doesn't support add-in commands, but by adding **VersionOverrides** to this manifest, your add-in will run in both Office 2013 and Office 2016.
 In Office 2013, your add-in won't display add-in commands, and uses the value of **SourceLocation** to run your add-in as a single task pane add-in.
 In Office 2016, if no **VersionOverrides** element is included, **SourceLocation** is used to run your add-in.
 If you include **VersionOverrides**, however, your add-in displays the add-in commands only, and doesn't display your add-in as a single task pane add-in.